Holland St & College Ave Mobility Improvements

 41 Corinthian Rd

-robhagopian over 3 years ago
+robhagopian about 4 years ago

 I left a previous comment but wanted to add: I often bike down College, similarly needs a protected bike lane and a safe way to turn off onto Shared Streets like Morrison and Winslow.

-_dmcruz over 3 years ago
+_dmcruz about 4 years ago

 I bike on Holland street almost all the time, from Davis toward Teele.
 The road is so bumpy it is probably the most dangerous stretch I do (besides being a pedestrian anywhere on Paulina St.).
 There needs to be a separated bike lane and likely a clear way to take a left turn onto Cameron Ave.
 (Which will make it easier to connect to the bike path).

-_dmcruz over 3 years ago
+_dmcruz about 4 years ago

 I live at 78 College Ave, and I use the crosswalk at College/Kidder at least twice a day.
 This is an extremely dangerous pedestrian crossing, especially at night.
 A pedestrian was struck here just yesterday.
 PLEASE consider significant safety improvements -- lights, raised bump, etc. Every once in a while, a sign is added in the middle of the road, and this lasts for a very short time before being run over.
 It's nowhere near enough.

-krogers over 3 years ago
+krogers about 4 years ago

 Will the sidewalks be built with the same lack of planning as they were on Medford street? is the a detail for dealing with changes in elevation?
 Will the engineering staff discuss with property owners where sidewalks are not conforming to come up with solutions before destroying peoples property?
 Has the street been properly surveyed and designed for theses improvements?